Winter Escape to Los Cabos, Mexico

 WHERE TO STAY

 There is an enormous amount of development in this area, meaning travelers have a wide range of choices from all-inclusive mega resorts to smaller, boutique style hotels and Baja tree-house accommodations.
-We started things out in the Zona Hotelera at Mar Adentro, further away from the hubbub of Cabo, but closer to the airport.
+We started things out in the Zona Hotelera at Viceroy Los Cabos, further away from the hubbub of Cabo, but closer to the airport.
 This hotel is a design lover's dream created by famed Mexican architect Miguel Angel Aragones.
 Rooms are a primer in hyper-minimalism with clean, white lines and deep soaking tubs on terraces.
 There's only one pool on property, but the beach here is lovely.
 Guests dine on ceviche and guacamole under the shade of the hotels massive bird's nest restaurant, Nido.
+Note: This hotel is currently closed and set to reopen in Spring 2018, so check back for a new and improved experience!

 The Cape Thompson boasts an unbeatable location on a popular surfing beach with unparalleled views of the famous Arch.
 Sunsets here are not to be missed; guests can enjoy them from the swim-up bar in the pool, or at the rooftop bar (the only one in Cabo).
 The service here is top-notch.